by Texas Homesteader ~

 - It shortens the time frame required before there’s honey production since the current frames are already filled with brood, eggs, larva and even comb.

-Now that we’re ready to go, we’re excited to be finally getting our bees.
+Now that we’re ready to go, we’re excited to be finally getting our bees and start beekeeping.
 Stay tuned for that post!

 - Preparing For the Hives